Kim Ji-young, Born 1982: Plot

-The novel opens with a young Korean woman experiencing a strange problem, Kim Jiyoung is fully impersonating other women she knows, and does not seem self-aware of the fact.
+The novel opens with a young South Korean woman experiencing a strange problem, Kim Jiyoung is fully impersonating other women she knows, and does not seem self-aware of the fact.
 Her husband is concerned and she is taken in to get psychiatric help.

 The narrative then backtracks, and tells us the story of the life of Kim Jiyoung including a short family history, her birth, growing up and an adult life.
 The book presents not only the ordinary but trying hardships the eponymous character had to go through from her early childhood, but also covers the experiences of other women that she knew.
 It shows the discrimination and social judgement the women faced, their thoughts and feelings on it, and how they responded.

 Kim Jiyoung is the second daughter of a family with two daughters and one son, the youngest.
 A key theme is the strong preference for sons in her society, which touches and affects even those who personally do not strongly agree with the prejudice.
 Jiyoung’s mother felt under strong pressure to have a son from her in-laws, and so kept having children until she had a son.
 She also tacitly allows those around her to privilege her son at the expense of herself and her daughters, while disagreeing with this custom whenever she becomes more consciously aware of it.
 The mother-daughter relationship is explored in depth in this book, as is the relationships between mothers and fathers, and among siblings.

 Jiyoung does well at school despite stress in her home over finances, harassment by a boy playing “pranks” on her and an incident of stalking she faces while going to and from cram-school.
 She dreams of becoming a journalist at first, but then her interests turn to marketing while in college and she follows that career path.
 While she struggles to get any employment at the end of college she becomes more and more aware of the difference in how male students exactly like herself, or less qualified, are being encouraged, supported and hired while she and her fellow female students are lucky to trade down for lesser roles and get jobs in their field at all.
 Just before graduation she does manage to find employment and takes to it, relatively happy with the outcome.
 Work becomes important to her and she finds a female mentor among the upper level professionals there who takes her under her wing and is doing her best to make the workplace better for women than it was when she first started.